 2. Choose a plan — are you a "snowball" or "avalanche" person?

-With the avalanche method, list your debts with the highest interest rate ones at the top and pay those first, keeping up with minimum payments on the others at the same time.
+With the avalanche method, list your debts with the highest interest rate ones at the top and pay those first, keeping up with minimum monthly payments on the others at the same time.

 "You'll be much better off from an economic perspective paying off that highest interest-rate debts first, because essentially you'll have less total debt to have to pay off over time," says Abby Sussman, a professor at the University of Chicago who studies the psychology of financial decision-making.